Written by Michael VanDerLaan

 Tour pros use a variety of different putter grips.
 Their choices are usually based on a combination of personal preference and the options available with their equipment deals.

 The most popular putter grips on tour are SuperStroke putter grips.
-Other popular options include Scotty Cameron grips and traditional pistol grips.
+Other popular options include Scotty Cameron grips and the traditional pistol grip.

 Tiger Woods uses a Ping PP58 putter grip.
 He has used different variations of traditional pistol grips throughout his career, changing up the material and texture, but he has consistently used pistol shaped grips.